 Understanding GTM strategy fundamentals

-At its core, a GTM strategy answers the “how” behind business execution.
+At a fundamental level, a GTM strategy answers the “how” behind business execution.
 Traditional marketing focuses on long-term brand awareness, while a go-to-market approach targets a defined opportunity with a specific product and audience in mind.
-It translates strategic intent into coordinated action across teams.

 Every effective GTM strategy includes three foundational components: